- Take Action

 Use these basic stretching techniques during a class break to help students relax and feel their best.

-This online course on resilience and well-being can be shared with your students in your syllabus, on your lecture slides or through an announcement.
+This free, CCR-credited online Canvas course provides strategies on how students can build their personal resilience and improve their well-being.
+It can be shared with your students in your syllabus, on your lecture slides or through an announcement.
 You can also invite SFU Health Promotion to come and present this content to your class.

 Paola Ardiles supports civic engagement by having students work in collaboration with partner organizations like City Studio through service learning.